|

 Equations of Circles

 The equation of a circle in the plane can be expressed by the formula: (x – h)² + (y – k)² = r², where (h, k) represent the coordinates of the center of the circle and r its radius.
-Understanding this equation is essential for studying proximity relationships between circles and other geometric figures.
+Understanding this equation is essential for studying the proximity relationships between circles and other geometric figures.

 Determining the Center and the Radius